-The course of The Street looking south-east just south of Manchester Plantation, where a minor road Walk Lane, from Newhaven to Bakewell crosses the upper Long Dale Valley at SK 1743 6122.
+The course of The Street looking south-east just south of Manchester Plantation A minor road Walk Lane, from Newhaven to Bakewell crosses the upper Long Dale Valley at SK 1743 6122.
 Great and Little Street Close are on the left of this picture.

 There is some doubt as to the exact line here, although a road is seen on the right of the picture, the O/S map indicates the Street coming in on the left.
 We have not been able to resolve this question, it requires fieldwork.
-The road in the picture turns right at a point just beyond the wall in the centre right of the picture and The Street certainly runs in the line of that turn, but before it, the part of the road visible does not, given the photogrammetric imagery of the location, appear to be correct.
+The road in the picture turns right at a point just beyond the wall in the centre right of the picture and The Street certainly runs in the line of that turn.